Friends and family in two provinces are mourning the woman they call ‘Sunshine Girl’ after she was shot and killed by Calgary police May 17.

 “Josephine, you were loved, man.
 You were my little sister.”

 Sugar says Josephine died at the scene after being shot seven times.
-Something she was able to confirm after accompanying Donna to view her daughter’s body.
+Something she was able to confirm after accompanying Donna to view her daughter’s body at the funeral home.

-Sugar says the male, who was injured after police fired rubber projectiles at him with an ARWEN launcher, remains in custody on various charges.
+Sugar says the male with Josephine, who was injured after police fired rubber projectiles at him with an ARWEN launcher, remains in custody on various charges.
 He was unable to attend Josephine’s funeral, Sugar added.

 I am a former corrections officer who spent a lot of time with Josie.
 This breaks my heart